Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Introduction

-The duality has played an important role in the understanding of the strongly coupled models in statistical physics since the Kramers-Wannier duality for the Ising model~\cite{KramersWannier}.
-The modern charge-vortex duality allows the description of novel phases and phase transitions such as superfluid-Mott transition and the vortex phases of bosons or Cooper pairs~\cite{PhysRevB.39.2756,Fisher2004,PhysRevB.60.1654,SuperfluidMottTransition,PhysRevX.6.031043} from the dual vortices, which could be cumbersome with the original charge language.
-The fermion version of the charge-vortex duality has important applications in the composite fermion for the half-filled Landau level and the surface fermions of U(1) spin liquids in 3D~\cite{Son_2015,Timereversalsymmetricspinliquid}.
-More recently, the idea of boson-fermion duality has been applied to the deconfined quantum criticality.
-The well-known N\'{e}el-VBS (valence bond solid) transition that is believed to have a deconfined quantum criticality and is then described by the non-compact CP$^1$ model (NCCP$^1$) with the fractionalized bosonic spinons coupled to a non-compact U(1) gauge field.
-It was argued that~\cite{PhysRevX.7.031051}, the NCCP$^1$ theory is dual to two massless Dirac fermions coupled with a U(1) gauge field, i.e. ${N_f = 2}$ quantum electrodynamics (QED$_3$).
-Thinking reversely from the emergent QED$_3$ that is the description for the U(1) Dirac spin liquid (DSL)~\cite{DSLMotherState}, Ref.~\onlinecite{DSLMotherState} views the U(1) DSL as the mother state of the competing orders such as N\'{e}el and VBS in 2D by further studying the symmetry properties of the monopole operators and ensuring the concomitant of the ordering-driven spontaneous mass generation and the confinement.
-It clearly indicates the increased stability of the U(1) DSL on frustrated lattices~\cite{DSLMotherState}.
+The U(1) Dirac spin liquid (DSL) has been viewed as the mother state of the competing orders such as the N\'{e}el and valence bond solid states in 2D~\cite{PhysRevB.72.104404}.
+By studying the symmetry properties of the monopole operators of the emergent quantum electrodynamics and ensuring the concomitant of the ordering-driven spontaneous mass generation and the confinement, recent theoretical work suggested the increased stability of the U(1) DSL on frustrated lattices~\cite{DSLMotherState}.
+It inspires that the signatures of DSL may occur even in the nearby ordered phases on frustrated lattices.
 In this work, we attempt to identify the specific material and model that may reveal the signatures of DSL and competing orders on the triangular lattice.

+Recent experiments on the triangular lattice antiferromagnet Na$_2$BaCo(PO$_4$)$_2$ show several pieces of puzzling phenomena~\cite{sheng2024continuum}.
+While the system is clearly ordered antiferromagnetically with a three-sublattice order of the spin supersolid type, the magnetic excitations do not behave like typical spin-wave modes.
+Instead, broad continuous magnetic excitations appear in both the momentum and energy domains.
+Moreover, there exist strong continuous excitations at low energies around the M points that seem to be quite unexpected for an antiferromagnetic order at the K point.
+We interpret these continuous excitations as the signatures for the precursory U(1) DSL.